zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_partition.rst

 Gather facts about a partition of a CPC (Z system), including its HBAs, NICs, and virtual functions.

 Create, update, or delete a partition.
-The HBAs, NICs, and virtual functions of the partition are are managed by separate Ansible modules.
+The HBAs, NICs, and virtual functions of the partition are managed by separate Ansible modules.

 Start or stop a partition.